 Wondering which inflatable kayak is the best one to use for whitewater?
 You’ve come to the right place.
 We’ve made a list of all our favorite inflatable kayaks that are great for whitewater to help you narrow down your choice.
 If you’re still on the fence about getting a kayak suitable for rapids vs just a regular inflatable kayak then we cover a number of the features and benefits like their durability, great buoyancy, and a high weight capacity that make inflatable kayaks so popular with whitewater kayakers.

 Quick Answer: The Top Inflatable Kayaks for Whitewater

-If you’re in a rush, here’s our favorite inflatable kayaks suitable for whitewater.
+If you’re in a rush, here are our favorite inflatable kayaks suitable for whitewater.
 We’ll cover them in more detail later on.

 Now that we’ve covered some of the things you need to look for in an inflatable kayak for whitewater, we’ll take a look at some of the ones we recommend in our inflatable whitewater kayak reviews section.

 #1.
 Sea Eagle 300x Explorer

 If you’re looking for one of the best inflatable kayaks for whitewater then look no further than the Sea Eagle 300x.
 It’s an ideal choice for whitewater kayaking as it’s rated for up to Class IV rapids due to being made from strong 1000 denier polyester-supported high-pressure PVC that is really hard to break.
 If you saw the video in our buying guide above you’ll see just how strong it is.

 Weighing only 28 pounds, it’s very portable but despite being so lightweight it’s got a large weight capacity of 350lbs.
 If you did want more space for a second person you also have the Sea Eagle 380x which is worth look at too.